CarlJMcGee/Project1-travel-app/README.md

 ## UofM BootCamp: Project 1

+### Purpose:
-### Purpose: With search input fetch data for Weather and Current Exchange upon entering city name
+When search is input, App fetches data for Weather and Current Exchange upon entering the city name.

 How to use:
 Click on search bar